jroimartin/blog.jroi.dev/content/intro.md

 Hello, world!

 My name is Roi Martin.
 I am a computer programmer and a security enthusiast that has been lucky enough to make a living out of combining both passions.

 I am one of those people that think that code can be beautiful and elegant.
-But, what do I mean by that?
+But, what does that even mean?

 > Elegance is articulating the value of absence.